-Maple Leaf Foods continues to leverage and build upon its "food renovation" initiative, an extensive brand renovation program completed in 2018 through which the Company redefined its flagship brands to meet a spectrum of consumer demands, including: natural and simple foods with nothing artificial; artisanal and indulgent with exceptional flavours; and quick-fix, convenient foods that focus on value.
-Strong brands are a foundational element of its growth strategy.
+Maple Leaf Foods continues to leverage and build upon its "food renovation" initiative, an extensive brand renovation program completed in 2018 through which the Company redefined its flagship brands to meet a spectrum of consumer demands, including: natural and simple foods with nothing artificial; artisanal and indulgent foods with exceptional flavours; and quick-fix, convenient foods that focus on value.
+Strong brands are a foundational element of its growth strategy, and it continues to invest in its brand strategies.